robort-gabriel/Carousel-Post-Generator-AI-Agent/README.md

 ---

-**Built with ❤️ using LangGraph and FastAPI**
+---

-Start generating amazing carousel posts today! 🎨
+**Carousel AI Agent** - Built with ❤️ using LangGraph and FastAPI

-# Carousel-Post-Generator-AI-Agent
+Start generating amazing carousel posts with AI today! 🎨